-From making cookies to pizza dough, these stand mixers deliver
+From making cookies to pizza dough, the best stand mixers deliver

 Sunbeam Mixmaster ($90)

-Most stand mixers cost in excess of $200.
+Most stand mixers cost $200 or more.
 For some people, that might just be too much to spend on an appliance that will only get used a few times a year.
 If that describes you, check out the Sunbeam Mixmaster.

 This appliance isn’t as sleek as the competition, and it doesn’t come with any “power hubs” for multiple attachments.
 But it’s one of the best stand mixers available for under $100.
-It was a decent motor; comes with two glass bowls (the largest of which is only 4 quarts); has 12 speed settings; and includes chrome beaters, whisks, and dough hooks.
+It has a decent motor, comes with two glass bowls (the largest of which is only 4 quarts), has 12 speed settings, and includes chrome beaters, whisks, and dough hooks.
 This stand mixer may not be the best option if you’re looking to make large batches of bread multiple times of week, but for the occasional birthday cake or batch of cookies, this sub-$100 stand mixer is a great choice.

 Buy one now from: